-Consolidated finance costs in 2022, 2021 and 2020 of the Group amounted to ₱170.2 million ₱165.1 million and ₱202.4 million, respectively.
-The higher finance cost in 2022 and 2021 versus 2020 was primarily due to new loan availment with a local bank, partly being cushioned by the effect of quarterly loan amortization payments and higher capitalization of borrowing costs based on the weighted average cost computed this year.
+Consolidated finance costs in 2022, 2021, 2020 and 2019 of the Group amounted to ₱170.2 million ₱165.1 million, ₱202.4 million, and ₱207.3 million, respectively.
+The higher finance cost in 2022 versus 2021 was primarily due to new loan availment with a local bank, partly being cushioned by the effect of quarterly loan amortization payments and higher capitalization of borrowing costs based on the weighted average cost computed this year.
+The lower finance cost in 2021 versus 2020 and 2019 was primarily due to quarterly loan amortization payments and higher capitalization payments and higher capitalization of borrowing costs based on the weighted average cost computed this year.